Office: 310I Rowell

 Phone: (802) 656-2682

-Becky Ouellette-Morton is a Clinical Assistant Professor in the entry level Doctorate of Physical Therapy program.
-Dr. Ouellette is the associate director of clinical education with responsibilities for management of the DPT Clinical Education program that places students in supervised internship experiences throughout the country.
-She is responsible for teaching professional seminar courses in the curriculum with topics related to professional practice, ethics, inter-professional experiences and the professional development.
-Other teaching contributions include PT 340 Patient Management – Fundamental Skills, PT 344 Musculoskeletal 1, PT 303 Health Promotions, PT 345 Neuromuscular Patient Management and PT 348 Medical/Surgical Patient Management.
+Becky Ouellette-Morton is a clinical assistant professor in the entry-level doctorate of physical therapy program.
+Dr. Ouellette is the associate director of clinical education with responsibilities for management of the D.P.T. clinical education program that places students in supervised internship experiences throughout the country.
+She is responsible for teaching professional seminar courses in the curriculum with topics related to professional practice, ethics, interprofessional experiences and professional development.
 Her teaching and clinical practice interests include interprofessional education, integrative health, and wellness.
 Her research interests include the Americans with Disabilities Act and physical therapy program essential functions, along with motor control of movement and restoration of undesirable movement patterns to promote acute and chronic injury healing.